Yoga for Seniors with Back Pain

 Reclined Knee-to-Chest Pose 30 seconds/side Stretches lower back, hips; relieves tension.
 Use towel or strap to assist.

-Gentle Twist 30 seconds/side Stretches spine, hips, shoulders; aids digestion.
+Gentle Twist 30 seconds/side Stretches spine, hips, shoulders; may support digestion.
 Place pillow under knees.

 Bridge Pose 30 seconds Strengthens back, glutes, hamstrings; improves posture.
 Place block under sacrum.